senthilrch/kube-fledged/README.md

 - IoT applications that run on Edge devices when the network connectivity between the edge and image registry is intermittent.
 - If a cluster administrator or operator needs to roll-out upgrades to an application and wants to verify before-hand if the new images can be pulled successfully.

+## Prerequisites

+- A functioning kubernetes cluster (v1.9 or above).
+It could be a simple development cluster like minikube or a large production cluster.
+- All master and worker nodes having the ["kubernetes.io/hostname"](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#kubernetes-io-hostname) label.
+- Supported container runtimes: docker, containerd, cri-o
+- make, go, docker and kubectl installed on a local linux machine. kubectl configured properly to access the cluster.

 ## Quick Install

 These instructions install _kube-fledged_ using pre-built images of the latest stable release in [Docker Hub.](https://hub.docker.com/u/senthilrch)